Skip to main content

 Dorinda v.
 John Simonds Jr. (1826) In this case, an enslaved woman named Dorinda sued for her freedom in a Missouri court, claiming she had become free due to being taken to reside in Illinois for a time.
 While her suit was pending, Dorinda wrote to her attorney with concerns that her enslaver had violated the court's order not to remove her from its jurisdiction.
 Her suit was eventually dismissed, and it is unknown whether she was able to obtain her freedom.

 Dred Scott v.
 Sandford (1857) Dred Scott was owned by Dr. John Emerson.
 Emerson took Scott into Wisconsin, a free state.
 While living in a free territory, Scott got married and had children, believing he and his family were free.
 He was later taken back to Missouri where he sued for his freedom.
-The case ultimately decided that black people could not sue in federal court, and Justice Robert B. Taney said that black people were never meant to be included in the body politic.
+The Supreme Court ultimately decided in the case that Black people could not sue in federal court and that they were never meant to be included in the body politic.
 Dred Scott was later central to the Lincoln-Douglas debates.

 Edward Gantt v.
 Thomas Baldwin (1836) This case centers on the whereabouts of a mixed race woman named Fanny who was enslaved by Edward Gantt.
 Gantt claimed that while aboard a steamboat captained by Thomas Baldwin, Fanny went missing.
 Gantt brought an action in trover against Baldwin to recover the monetary value of Fanny, $1,500.
 Witnesses deposed on behalf of Baldwin claimed that no such woman was ever on board, and also described the people of color who worked on the boat as well as those enslaved by passengers.